 in collaboration with

-As far as penetration testing is concerned, there are several ways it can be performed.
-In the following list, we can go through these methods:
+As far as Penetration testing is concerned, you have differents methodologies to carry it out.
+In the following list, we’ll see these methodologies:

 in collaboration with